benevolenttech/btek.cc/_posts/2017-01-01-how-to-make-your-site-search-engine-friendly.md

 In this second of our SEO primer series, we cover the highest impact strategies to attract more people to your site.

-1. What is Online Marketing and SEO? (coming soon)
+1. What is Online Marketing, and Why it Can Make or Break Your Business
 2. **Make your site search engine friendly &lt;– you are here**
 3. Plan your content
 4. Write content worth sharing